Psychological Sciences (BA/MA)

 - Submit Online Application: Please create your online account and submit your application by following the general application instructions and pay (or waive) the non-refundable $60 application fee.
 Once this step has been completed, the online portal will allow you to upload your supplemental materials.

-The following is a list of the supplemental materials that will accompany your application for the Psychology (BA/MA) program:
+The following is a list of the supplemental materials that will accompany your application for the Psychological Sciences (BA/MA) program:

 - Transcript: One from each college attended.

 - Essays/Personal Statement: Please write an integrated essay providing a response to each of the following questions.